mateoneira/mateoneira.github.io/_posts/2026-03-02-the-alpha-blending-problem.md

 ---
 layout: default
 permalink: /the-alpha-blending-problem/
 excerpt: 3D Gaussian Splatting achieves real-time novel view synthesis by representing scenes as millions of alpha-blended ellipsoids.
 Making this representation semantically meaningful turns out to be surprisingly hard.
-This post surveys the core technical challenge — the alpha-blending problem — and the three paradigms that have emerged to address it across the CVPR, ECCV, and ICCV 2024–25 literature.
+This post surveys the core technical challenge, the alpha-blending problem, and the three paradigms that have emerged to address it across the CVPR, ECCV, and ICCV 2024–25 literature.
 ---

 <h2><b>The Alpha-Blending Problem: Semantic Segmentation in 3D Gaussian Splatting</b></h2>

-[3D Gaussian Splatting](https://arxiv.org/abs/2308.04079) (3DGS; [Kerbl et al., 2023](https://arxiv.org/abs/2308.04079)) is often introduced as a real-time rendering technique.
+[3D Gaussian Splatting](https://arxiv.org/abs/2308.04079) (3DGS) is often introduced as a real-time rendering technique.
 More precisely, it is a *scene representation*: an explicit collection of 3D Gaussians, optimised from posed photographs, that can be rendered via differentiable alpha-compositing.
-The rendering problem is largely solved — real-time framerates at photorealistic quality.
+The rendering problem is largely solved, reaching real-time framerates at photorealistic quality.
 The open problem is making the representation *semantic*: attaching object labels, language features, or instance IDs to individual Gaussians so that the 3D scene can be queried, segmented, and understood.

 This turns out to be harder than it looks, for a specific and identifiable reason.
 The same alpha-blending operation that makes rendering fast and differentiable also makes semantic assignment fundamentally ambiguous at object boundaries.
 Every semantic 3DGS method published in 2024–25 can be understood as a different strategy for resolving this ambiguity.

-This post covers: (1) the 3DGS representation and its rendering equation, (2) the alpha-blending problem and its three failure modes, (3) a taxonomy of approaches across three paradigms — feature-field distillation, 2D-to-3D lifting, and identity-centric methods, (4) the per-scene optimisation bottleneck, and (5) open challenges at urban scale.
+This post covers: (1) the 3DGS representation and its rendering equation, (2) the alpha-blending problem and its three failure modes, (3) a taxonomy of approaches across three paradigms: feature-field distillation, 2D-to-3D lifting, and identity-centric methods, (4) the per-scene optimisation bottleneck, and (5) open challenges at urban scale.

 <h3><b>Background: 3D Gaussian Splatting</b></h3>

+I won't go into a deep dive into 3DGS, that is not the purpose of this post.
+For the curious ones, there is a great blog post that goes into all the details by [Aras](https://aras-p.info/blog/2023/09/05/Gaussian-Splatting-is-pretty-cool/).

-**From NeRF to 3DGS.** Neural Radiance Fields ([Mildenhall et al., 2020](https://arxiv.org/abs/2003.08934)) encode a scene as a continuous function — an MLP mapping a 5D input (3D position + 2D viewing direction) to colour and density.
+**From NeRF to 3DGS.**
+3DGS was born as a response to the shortcomings of [Neural Radiance Fields](https://arxiv.org/abs/2003.08934).
+Neural Radiance Fields encode a scene as a continuous function.
+Basically an MLP mapping a 5D input (3D position + 2D viewing direction) to colour and density.
 Rendering requires ray-marching through this function at many sample points per pixel, resulting in slow training and inference.
 The scene has no explicit geometry; extracting a mesh requires running Marching Cubes over a voxel grid of density queries.

 3DGS replaces the implicit MLP with an *explicit* set of 3D Gaussians.
 Each primitive is defined by: